Arabs in Aspic

 Arabs in Aspic, at times also Arabs in Aspic II, is a progressive rock band formed in 1997.
 They are considered an institution of Norwegian retro-prog.

 History

-Formed in 1997 as a Black Sabbath cover band, Arabs in Aspic did not have a continuously cultivated name in their early days.
-Lead guitarist and vocalist Jostein Smeby played with Tommy Ingebrigtsen, who contributed as a rhythm guitarist and theremin player, in various cover bands with a focus on metal.
-To form the band, the duo enlisted Hammond organ player Magnar Krutvik and drummer Eskil Nyhus, as well as his brother, bassist Terje Nyhus.
-Due to the fact that Ingebrigtsen was popular as a world champion in ski jumping and the other founding members also practised the sport, the band was at times considered a ski jumping band; an attribution from which the band largely emancipated itself.
+Formed in 1997 as a Black Sabbath cover band, Arabs in Aspic did not have a consistent name in their initial days of producing music.
+Lead guitarist and vocalist Jostein Smeby played with Tommy Ingebrigtsen, who contributed as a rhythm guitarist and theremin player in various cover bands with a focus on the metal genre.
+The formation of the band included Hammond organ player Magnar Krutvik and two brothers, Eskil and Terje Nyhus, acting as drummer and bassist respectively.
+Ingebrigten's recognition as a ski jumping world champion, coupled with the other members' passion for the sport, earned them the title of being a "ski jumping band";a attribution the partners later worked to dismiss.

-In the beginning, the group acted with various names.
-It wasn't until one gig that the name Arabs in Aspic was established.
-Out of affection for the King Crimson album Larks' Tongues in Aspic, the members tried to "put something else in 'Aspic'."
-By chance, the band discovered a book about cricket called Arabs in Aspic on eBay.